-When you’re ready to buy a new home, your first instinct is likely to look through local real estate listings online to see which homes in your area are for sale.
-A custom build may not enter your mind, because it seems expensive and overwhelming.
+When you’re ready to buy a new home, your first instinct is likely to look at local real estate listings online to see which homes in your area are for sale.
+The cost to build a home may seem too expensive and overwhelming.
 But in many cases, building a home from the ground up is comparable in price to buying one.

-Opting for a custom build doesn’t have to break your budget.
-What’s the average cost to build a home?
-According to the National Association of Home Builders, the average construction cost to build a single-family home in 2019 was about $297,000 or $114 per square foot.
+Opting for a custom build or a semi-custom build doesn’t have to break your budget.
+So, on average, how much is it to build a house?
+According to the National Association of Home Builders, the average construction cost to build a single-family home in 2021 was about $393,300, or $150 per square foot.

 The total cost will fluctuate based on many factors, including the location and the size of your home.
-In the United States, it is typically more expensive to build in the Northeast than it is in the Midwest or Western regions.
+In the United States, it is typically more expensive to build in the Northeast than the Midwest or Western regions.

-Below are the steps associated with a custom build along with average costs and considerations for each step.
+Below are the steps associated with a custom or semi-custom build, along with average costs and considerations for each step.
+Note that these are just average costs and depending on the factors, these can fluctuate greatly.
+The goal is to give you a general idea to start with.

 Before you can turn your dream home into a reality, you need a plot of land.
 There are different options for purchasing land: